storacha/w3ui/docs/solid-uploader.md

 ### `UploaderProvider`

 Provider for an `Uploader` which allows uploads to the service.
-Note that this provider uses [`useAuth`](./solid-keyring#useauth) and provides an `uploader` that allows uploads only when a current identity is loaded.
+Note that this provider uses [`useKeyring`](./solid-keyring#usekeyring) and provides an `uploader` that allows uploads only when an Agent with a registered space is loaded.

 Example: